Tahoe Via Ferrata at Squaw Valley Now Open!

 Where is Squaw Valley’s Via Ferrata located?

 The Lake Tahoe Via Ferrata is located in Olympic Valley, California, at Squaw Valley Resort.
 The experience will start and end at Alpenglow Expeditions in The Village at Squaw Valley.
 Both Via Ferrata routes ascend what is known as “Tram Face” which towers directly above the base area of the resort.

 Who guides the Via Ferrata?

-All groups will be guided by Alpenglow Expeditions’ staff of AMGA trained Single Pitch Rock Instructors.
-Groups will have a six-participants-per-one-guide ratio.
-All participants must be guided, the Via Ferrata is not open to the public.
+All groups are guided by Alpenglow Expeditions’ staff of AMGA trained Single Pitch Rock Instructors.
+Groups have a six-participants-per-one-guide ratio.
+All participants must be guided.
+The Via Ferrata is not open to the public.